 Joke: Where do lesbians celebrate their one year anniversary?

 Answer: The IVF Clinic.

 I’ll show myself out.

 We certainly don’t want to fall into that trap, do we?
-So, thankfully we got this solid relationship advice from our good friends and sexperts Breaking the Distance, on how to avoid the dreaded LBD.
+So, thankfully we got this solid relationship advice from our good friends and s-xperts Breaking the Distance, on how to avoid the dreaded LBD.

 It could be your needy friend who demands your attention at all times.
-Or it could that overprotective friend that refuses to let her hot friend speak to you.
+Or it could be that overprotective friend that refuses to let her hot friend speak to you.

 Natalie and I have been told on several occasions that we look like sisters.
 And sometimes even twins.
 But other than both having blonde hair and blue eyes, we just don’t see it.

 Be sure to let us know if you have any others that you think need to be on this list.
-You can reach out to us in the comment section below or through our contact us page.
+We love hearing from you.
+You can reach out to us in the comment section below.